Mustafa Denizli: Kasımpaşa

 On 2 October 2018, Denizli was appointed as the head coach of Kasımpaşa.
 Denizli resigned in May 2019 two weeks before the end of the season.

 Tractor

-Denizli was appointed as head coach of Tractor in June 2019.
+Denizli was appointed as the head coach of Tractor in June 2019.
 One of his biggest successes during his career at Tractor FC, was winning the Persepolis–Tractor rivalry and when he was the head coach, Tractor defeated Persepolis after more than five years.
 However, he was sacked on 7 December 2019 after a series of bad results, including a 4–2 home loss to Esteghlal.

+Altay

+On 28 April 2021, Denizli was appointed as the head coach of Altay.
+He requested that the proceeds from the contract he signed with Altay to be donated to the Mehmetçik Foundation and the Veterans and Martyrs Families Foundation of Turkey.
+He finished the regular season in 5th place in the TFF 1.
+League earning Altay a spot in the promotion play-offs, later becoming play-off champions and getting Altay promoted to the Süper Lig.
+Denizli resigned in January 2022 after going on a 13 match winless streak in the Süper Lig.